forhadkhan/live-html-playground/README.md

   * **Editor Fullscreen:** Focus solely on your code.
   * **Preview Fullscreen:** View your project distraction-free.
 * **Editor Configuration:** Customize tab width (2 or 4 spaces) to match your coding style.
+* **Enhanced Accessibility:** Built with keyboard navigation in mind, featuring custom high-visibility focus styles and an Esc key command to easily move focus out of the code editor.
+* **Secure by Design:** Utilizes Subresource Integrity (SRI) on all third-party scripts to protect against potential CDN-based attacks.
 * **Export as ZIP:** Download your full project (HTML, CSS, and JS) bundled neatly into a single `.zip` file.

 ---